KateCourt/unix-exercises/index.md

 ## 7.4 Matching and Subtracting

 The `-v` option to `grep` inverts pattern matching, so that only lines which do not match the pattern are printed.
 Given that, which of the following commands will find all files in `/data` whose names end in `s.txt` but whose names also do not contain the string `net`?
 (For example, `animals.txt` or `amino-acids.txt` but not `planets.txt`.)
-Once you have thought about your answer, you can test the commands in the `data-shell` directory.
+Once you have thought about your answer, you can test the commands in the `shell-lesson-data` directory.

 1. `find data -name "*s.txt" | grep -v net`
 2. `find data -name *s.txt | grep -v net`